9.3 Recovery of overpayments

 Under certain circumstances, overpayment recovery may be suspended and the overpayment deemed temporarily uncollectible for a period of time.
 Examples of valid reasons for suspending overpayment recovery include situations where:

-• caseworkers should set a reasonable review date (e.g., one month, three months, etc.) for these overpayments on a case by case basis according to the circumstances.
-At the review, a decision should be made on the appropriate status for the overpayment (e.g., begin collection, maintain as temporarily uncollectible, recommend for write off per the write off criteria in this directive, etc.), and should provide written notice of the decision to the recipient (and spouse, if applicable).
+Caseworkers should set a reasonable review date (e.g., one month, three months, etc.) for these overpayments on a case-by-case basis according to the circumstances.
+At the review, a decision should be made on the appropriate status of the overpayment (e.g., begin collection, maintain as temporarily uncollectible, recommend for write off per the write off criteria in this directive, etc.), and should provide written notice of the decision to the recipient (and spouse, if applicable).

 An overpayment on an active Temporary Care Assistance (TCA) case may only be recovered from the TCA benefit unit.